jessica1338/CSHMM-TF-for-time-series-scRNA-Seq/README.md

 ```

+## Some steps on how to train/analyze on your dataset
+You can use the provided scdiff_init.py to get initialized model structure, and CSHMM_TF_train_release.py to train your model (run_TF.sh is the example script of how to use it).
+After you finished the training (it will take a while), you will see some .pickle are generated for each epoch.
+Each of these file is the model file that is a python dictionary that stores the model parameter and cell/TF assignments.

+For analyze, see https://github.com/jessica1338/CSHMM-TF-for-time-series-scRNA-Seq/blob/master/example_train_and_analysis.ipynb for the example code for generating the analyzing results and example output figures

+For preparing dataset, see the following section.

 ## INPUTS AND PRE-PROCESSING (We use the same input format as SCDIFF, so most of the following description are from their github page: https://github.com/phoenixding/scdiff/blob/master/README.md)